 The Career Discovery Tour is a program committed to further expanding student-alumni career networking opportunities.
 In 2014, the program was recognized with the “Best Student Alumni Programming” award from the Council for Advancement and Support of Education.

-- District Judge Peter J. Messitte, United States District Court for the District of Maryland
+- Judge Peter Messitte, senior judge/United States District Court for the District of Maryland

 - Nicole Malli ’15, anthropology graduate student/George Washington University; Slave Wrecks Project Manager/National Museum of African American History & Culture

 - Lt.
 Chris Kochanski ’11, information warfare officer/U.S. Navy

 - Jessie Lillis ’13, recruiting manager/The Advisory Board Company

 - Sophia Kaounas ’14, paralegal/Morris, Manning & Martin, LLP